michelleliu103/exercise_2/Readme.txt

 3. Start the Storm application by typing the command "sparse run -t 60" in tweetwordcount folder.
 This will run Streamparse for 60 seconds.
 The emitted words and their respective word counts will be save into the table "tweetwordcount" under the Database "tcount"
+If you just type in "sparse run" without specifying a time limit, the application will run until the user hit ctrl+c.
+Note that I ran it for 120 seconds in order to get more words when I make the plot.

 4. Submit queries encoded in Python serving script to pull out the data from the database